ecds/readux/README.md

 ### Running local development server

-Run the development under https.
-Note: this is generate a self-signed certificate.
-There are ways tell your browser to trust these certs, but that is beyond the scope of this README.
+Run the development under https to avoid mix content errors.
+Note: this will generate a self-signed certificate.
+There are ways to tell your browser to trust these certs, but that is beyond the scope of this README.

 ~~~bash
 python manage.py runserver_plus --cert-file cert.crt  0.0.0.0:3000